The Buteyko Method: Why Breathing Less Might Be the Nervous System Reset You Actually Need

 The Control Pause (CP), a simple measure of how long you can comfortably hold your breath after a normal exhale, gives you an objective way to track your progress.
 It is not about lung capacity.
 It is about your body's tolerance for CO2, which directly reflects how regulated your nervous system is.

 For neurodivergent adults in particular, this matters because most mainstream breathing advice ("breathe deeply," "do box breathing," "try 4-7-8") assumes a baseline level of nervous system regulation that many of us simply do not have.
 Buteyko meets you where you actually are.
+There is a dedicated piece on functional breathing for ADHD nervous systems that builds on this.

-How Buteyko Works in Practice
+How Buteyko works in practice

-The method is built around a handful of core practices:
+The method is built around a handful of core practices.

 Nasal breathing.
 In through the nose, out through the nose.
 At rest, during exercise, and during sleep.
 This alone filters, warms, and humidifies the air, activates the diaphragm, and naturally slows your breathing rate.